ElizabethTeaches/PrecisionServo/README.md

 }
 ```

+## Installation

+Download the source (clone/download button or go to releases).
+Extract the zip anywhere, copy the "PrecisionServo" folder into "Documents/Arduino/libraries" such that "Documents/Arduino/libraries/PrecisionServo/PrecisionServo.h" is a file.

 ## Usage explained

 The servo manager should be setup with the number of unique servos on the circuit first, with `ServoManager::setup`.
 Then, create each servo one at a time by calling `ServoManager::createServo` with the corresponding pin.
 The returned servo is ready to go, however you might want to change the setting (see Settings below) using `PrecisionServo->setSetting`.
 Every servo may have its own setting.